Open the door to the backcountry and try powder riding at Muika Snow Resort

 Igeta and Saiki decided to start by enjoying some carving to warm up their legs.
 After taking the No. 1 Quad Lift and No. 3 Pair Lift to the top of the ski resort, the first thing that caught their eye was a sea of clouds covering Minamiuonuma City, followed by the Echigo mountain range.
 The Uonuma Plain is prone to sea of clouds due to its extreme temperature difference and basin topography.
 This is a sight that can sometimes be seen at Muika Snow Resort.

-Igeta, who usually works surrounded by the buildings of the Kanto region,
+Even Igeta-san, who usually works surrounded by skyscrapers in the Kanto region,

 Igeta and Saiki were excited from the very first thing in the morning.